arminfro/dd-back-up/README.md

   -c, --config-file-path <CONFIG_FILE_PATH> [default: "~/.config/dd_backup.json"]
           The path to the configuration file
       --destination-uuid <DESTINATION_UUID>
-          The UUID of the destination backup filesystem or partition, single-back-up-only --source-serial <SOURCE_SERIAL>
+          The UUID of the destination backup filesystem, single-back-up-only --source-serial <SOURCE_SERIAL>
           The serial number of the source device to be backed up, single-back-up-only --destination-path <DESTINATION_PATH>